Lodging a Caveat in NSW — When It May Be Required

 A caveat is often described as a way of protecting an interest in property.

 In practical terms, it acts as a notice recorded on title that prevents certain dealings from being registered without first addressing the caveator’s position.
+This can include preventing a sale, transfer or mortgage from proceeding without resolving the claimed interest.

 While the concept is straightforward, the decision to lodge a caveat is not always.